top of page

 21/05/2019

-For nearly 28 years, I have grown up across from Woogaroo Creek from the site of the original Asylum.
-My interest in history dates back to my senior primary school days at Camp Hill, where the interest also continued at Redbank Plains & Bundamba high schools, where I took an interest in politics and local history/geography.
-I have always enjoyed learning history, and I also enjoy collecting and purchasing historical items and donating to museum collections.
-As a young kid in the late 90s the stories of Wolston Park were the stuff of legends with old women's always known being the haunted house, I remember North Dam being fully fenced and jumping over the fence to retrieve golf balls and then cleaning them and sell for a $1 and going to buy soft drinks from the Royal Mail Hotel, The staff sitting outside Mcdonnell house having a cigarette, The patients help cleaning the Wolston Park Golf Club outdoor dining area when it was located up in the complex, to exploring the empty chapels.
+For nearly 28 years, I have lived across from Woogaroo Creek, near the site of the original Asylum.
+My interest in history dates back to my senior primary school days at Camp Hill, and it continued at Redbank Plains & Bundamba high schools, where I took an interest in politics and local history/geography.
+I have always enjoyed learning about history, collecting and purchasing historical items, and donating them to museum collections.
+As a young kid in the late 90s the stories of Wolston Park were the stuff of legends with old women's always known being the haunted house, I remember North Dam being fully fenced and jumping over the fence to retrieve golf balls and then cleaning them and sell for a $1 and going to buy soft drinks from the Royal Mail Hotel, The staff sitting outside McDonnell house having a cigarette, The patients help cleaning the Wolston Park Golf Club outdoor dining area when it was located up in the complex, to exploring the empty chapels.

-The years of studying this complex about its buildings and surroundings have been an interesting journey of learning, but in the later years, learning about the patients of the complex has been the most difficult personally.
+The years of studying this complex and its surroundings have been a fascinating journey of learning, but in the later years, learning about the patients of the complex has been the most personally difficult.

-I would like to thank those who support the group and have sometimes even stepped up to protect it, as they know it has an important history not only for Queensland but on a human level.
+I want to thank those who support the group and, at times, have even stepped up to protect it, as they know it has a significant history not only for Queensland but also on a human level.

-With the recent review called by the Queensland Government, I hope that this will be the final review out of all the reviews in regard to this complex, which has always been scrutinised since its first inquiry in 1867.
+With the recent review called by the Queensland Government, I hope this will be the final review regarding this complex, which has been scrutinised since its first inquiry in 1867.

 I was recently asked what I would like to see.
 I have a few projects in mind: